GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-02_generalized_additive_models.md

 ### LOESS
 While the above examples are more straight forward if one comes from the implementation side of a linear model (i.e. `lm`), the locally weighted scatterplot smoothing (LOESS) is more straight forward from a conceptual point of view.
-It uses local linear regressions defined on moving subsets of the data set.
-For example, if the moving window is set to 21 pixels, than only the 10 left and right neighbours of the actually considered value (target) are considered and a linear regression is computed based on this subset.
-The term weighted indicates that not all of the neighbouring pixels are equally treated but the ones closer to the target are weighted higher.
+It uses local linear regressions defined on moving subsets of the dataset.
+For example, if the moving window is set to 21, then only the 10 left and 10 right neighbors of the actually considered value (target) are considered and a linear regression is computed based on this subset.
+The term "weighted" indicates that not all of the neighboring values are equally treated but the ones closer to the target are weighted higher.
 The following shows one example using 75 percent of all the data pairs in order to compute the local regression for each target value:

 ```r
 loessmod <- loess(y ~ x, data = df, span = 0.75)